Jigg21/TechQC/README.md

 # TechQC
-Powershell script to quality control Windows computers
+Powershell tools to quality control Windows computers

+-Changes Time Zone to CST
+-Removes recovery partitions and extends the adjacent partition to fill the space -Checks for windows activation, and prompts the user if it is unactivated